-The Word Workplace looks like a Word document, but the menu bar has been modified to include a RequisitePro menu that allows you to manage requirements.
+The Word Workplace looks like a Word document, but the menu bar has been modified to include a RequisitePro menu that allows you to manage requirements and documents.
 With a few exceptions, RequisitePro uses the same commands in the Word Workplace that are available in Microsoft Word.
-The Save As and Exit commands are disabled in the Word Workplace in order to prevent conflicts in handling RequisitePro documents.
-Use Project/Exit command on the Tools Palette to close the Word Workplace.
+The File > Exit and Tools > Templates and Addins commands are disabled in the Word Workplace in order to prevent conflicts in handling RequisitePro documents.